A Big Day competition like no other

 The solution is fairly simple: an estimated $50k is needed to build new fence and repair existing fence to effectively control livestock use and permanently restore and protect this important birding area.

-Enter the Sky Islands Birding Cup, a Big Day Competition like no other!
+Enter the Sky Islands Birding Cup, a bold Big Day event!
 Besides the thrill of more than 200 species possible in a single day (including some jawdroppers found nowhere else) this brand new event is also an opportunity to give back locally to those same birds through stewardship of important bird habitat.

 Nothing illustrates the links between birding, education, and conservation better than this project.
 Healthy habitats provide places for more bird to rest, nest, and feed, and more birds for us to see.
 These lands need our help if they are to realize their full potential for birds and other wildlife.
 Whether you are exploring this special place on a once-in-a-lifetime trip, an annual pilgrimage, or every weekend, you are a part of a community of many birders who cherish Southeastern Arizona.
 Let’s step up!